-Children and teens with spina bifida face a variety of medical, cognitive, and psychosocial challenges as they advance through school.
-How severe these challenges are depend on the type of lesion the child has and how the lesion affects the anatomy of their brain and cognitive structures.
+Children and teens with spina bifida face various medical, cognitive, and psychosocial challenges as they advance through school.
+How severe these challenges depend on the type of lesion the child has and how the lesion affects the anatomy of their brain and cognitive structures.
 Learning disabilities are most commonly seen in children who also have an Arnold-Chiari malformation and hydrocephalus.

 Many of these children experience difficulty in the following areas:

 - Distractibility and inattentiveness

 - Language usage (inappropriate language)